Pipes of War

 Chad nodded frantically.
 ‘Of course,’ he said, as he covered his hands in a ridiculous amount of soap and washed them as thoroughly as he could.

 ‘Good.
-Now make sure you do that every time you finish in the toilet,’ he said, talking as if Chad were a little schoolboy learning for the first time.
+Now make sure you do that every time you finish in the toilet,’ he said, talking as if Chad were a young schoolboy learning for the first time.

-He pulled the toilet paper back over his mouth and headed to the door.
+He pulled the toilet paper back over his mouth and headed for the door.
 As he was leaving, the kid on the floor sat up.

 ‘Uh mister… who are you?’ the boy asked.